Buffalo Tail Consulting, LLC

 Championing Advocacy for Tribal Nations

-Our team is committed to deploying our 50 years of combined experience in Indian Affairs and Advocacy for Tribal Nations.
+Our Team… Bringing 50 years of combined experience in Tribal Affairs

 Founder and CEO

-Marisa earned a Bachelor of Arts from the University of Iowa and her Masters in Tribal Administration and Governance from the University of Minnesota Duluth.
-She also carries a Certificate in Philanthropic Fundraising from Lilly School of Philanthropy at Indiana University Indianapolis.
+She holds a Bachelor of Arts from the University of Iowa, a Master’s in Tribal Administration and Governance from the University of Minnesota Duluth, and a Certificate in Philanthropic Fundraising from the Lilly School of Philanthropy.

-Marisa is the mother of four adult children and the grandmother of two.
-She strongly believes in our ceremonial and cultural ways of life and our many art forms as living material culture.
+Marisa is the proud mother of four and grandmother of two.
+She is deeply rooted in Umonhon cultural and ceremonial ways of life, which continue to guide her leadership and advocacy.

 Marisa Miakonda Cummings